 Fees & frequently asked questions people ask about counselling, coaching, and consulting services.

 Listed below are fees & frequently asked questions.
 If you have any questions that are not listed or answered, please email, or phone me.

 Click on a question to expand the answer.

 What is the cost of an appointment?

-Fees for appointments are $150 per hour.
-Single session therapy is $225 which is due to the additional requirements in the set-up and follow-up.
-Longer appointments are required for home-visits and may incur a travel fee.
-Payment is required to secure your booking.
+Fees for appointments are $150 per hour (initial appointment is $200).
+Single-session therapy costs $225 due to the additional setup and follow-up requirements.
+Longer appointments are required for home visits and may incur a travel fee.
+Unless your appointment is being paid for by a third party (e.g., MyAged Care, NDIS, WorkCover, or your employer), payment is required to secure your booking.